 - HOPE Fellows have an ongoing reporting and feedback commitment throughout the duration of their placement.

-- Fellows must submit weekly journals reflecting on their experience and must participate in online discussions of scholarly and topically relevant articles identified by the HOPE Staff.
+- Fellows must submit weekly journals reflecting on their experience and must participate in online discussions of scholarly and topically relevant articles.

 - Each Fellow receives a $5,000 stipend for otherwise uncompensated work at a public interest agency during the summer.